By Bonnie L. Grant

 Chilies require plenty of heat, water and sunlight.
 In the absence of one of these conditions, the fruit will not fully mature.
 Mature peppers generally carry the most heat.
 In cooler climates, you will need to start the seeds indoors and plant them after all danger of frost and ambient temperatures range 65 degrees Fahrenheit.

 Crops of chili peppers not hot may be a combination of improper soil and site situations, variety or even poor cultivation practices.
 Chili pepper heat is borne in the membranes surrounding the seeds.
-If you get big beautiful fruit, they will have a full interior of the pithy hot membranes and a higher heat range.
+If you get healthy fruit, they will have a full interior of the pithy hot membranes and a higher heat range.

 How to Get Hot Chili Peppers